 The Florida definition for weapon includes, but not limited to, all sorts of things such as: knives, machetes, tear gas, tazers, over 2 ounces of pepper spray or mace, and brass knuckles.
-Firearms are not classified in the definition of weapons.
+Firearms are not classified in the definition of weapons in West Palm Beach.
 Committing this crime with a firearm is a second-degree felony.

 The state prosecutor has to prove beyond a reasonable doubt that:

 a.
 Showed, used, threatened, or attempted to use a weapon ; or

 (2) You did this while committing or attempting to commit a felony.Other Crimes You Could Be Charged With